What is a Spa Manager?

 - DaySmart Software Salon Iris

-How do I Become a Spa Manager?
+What work experience do I need to become a Spa Manager?

 References: